AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/13/page02.md

     ![](../images/U5lab013-image20.png)

 1. Now that your pipeline is fully built with all the components connected—from data ingestion to anomaly scoring—you’re ready to run it.

+### Task 4: Configure Pipeline Job Basics
+In this task you will configure the details needed to run your pipeline, including setting up a new experiment and creating a compute cluster.
+You will submit the pipeline job to Azure ML to execute your workflow.

 1. On the **Basics** page, perform the steps as mentioned below: